 • Imaging shows severe compression — an MRI or CT scan reveals a large disc herniation pressing hard on the cord

-The surgery (most commonly called a hemilaminectomy — where the surgeon removes bone to relieve the pressure and clean out the disc material) doesn’t guarantee full recovery.
+The surgery (most commonly called a hemilaminectomy — where the surgeon removes a small section of bone to relieve the pressure and clean out the disc material) doesn’t guarantee full recovery.
 But for dogs with significant neurological deficits, it removes the compression that’s causing the damage.
-Without it, that pressure can continue destroying spinal cord tissue.
+Without it, that pressure can continue destroying spinal cord tissue even as you’re waiting and hoping.

 • Most common procedure: hemilaminectomy (removal of bone over the spinal cord to access and remove disc material)